-Mecamylamine hydrochloride and TC-1734 are our only product candidates currently in a Phase II clinical trial.
+Mecamylamine hydrochloride is our only product candidate in an ongoing Phase II clinical trial.
 We have completed a Phase I single rising dose clinical trial for TC-2696, our product candidate for the treatment of pain and are currently conducting a Phase I multiple rising dose clinical trial for TC-2696.
+In a single rising dose clinical trial, each subject in a dose group receives a dosage of the drug being evaluated only one time, with subjects in each subsequent dose group receiving a pre-determined higher dosage than subjects in the preceding dose group.
+In a multiple rising dose clinical trial, each subject in a dose group receives a dosage of the drug being evaluated multiple times, with subjects in each subsequent dose group receiving a pre-determined higher dosage than subjects in the preceding dose group.
 Our other product candidates are in various stages of preclinical development.